11 Questions With Whiskey Expert, Matt Strickland

 “That’s the million-dollar question, isn’t it?
 Distilling looks to be in a healthy place and whiskey is likely going to always be a major part of that.
 The industry has pushed for premiumization over the past few years and I think that’s great; however, I think there’s also room to play around in the everyday sipper space, as well.

 As far as the category is concerned, I think we’re only tasting the tip of the proverbial iceberg when it comes to all the potential styles, ingredients, and flavors that are possible.
 I expect the next two decades to be really exciting, especially as more entrepreneurial distillers get into the business.”

 What advice do you have for new distillers who want to start making whiskey?

 “You can never learn too much.
 Ask questions.
 Read all you can.
 Take classes.
 Aside from it being illegal, home distilling doesn’t really scale your skills that well to a professional distilling setting like home brewing (sort of) does.
 There are a growing number of educational resources available to take advantage of.
 Courses like the Whiskey Workshop and the many others that Moonshine University offers are an excellent place to start!”

 To register, visit this link.
-Enroll by May 6 to take advantage of our Early Bird special, which includes your stay at our contracted hotel.
+Enroll early to take advantage of our Early Bird special, which includes your stay at our contracted hotel.
 This course is typically only offered twice a year, so reserve your spot now!

 Interested in advancing your knowledge of distilling and the spirits industry?
 Check out Moonshine University’s other upcoming courses to learn from the best in the business.